 - Assisted listening devices

 - Hearing aid repair services for most makes and models

 - Routine maintenance and cleaning on hearing aids

 What is Tinnitus?

-Do you experience a ringing in your ears?
+Do you experience ringing in your ears?
 You may have tinnitus.
 Tinnitus is usually described as a ringing noise in the ears.
 Some people, however, experience a high pitched humming or even a ticking sound.
 Some medical conditions - diabetes, ear disease and heart disease - have been reported to cause tinnitus.
-Other, non-medical conditions - stress induced, noise induced and substance induced - are also known to cause tinnitus
+Other, non-medical conditions - stress-induced, noise-induced and substance-induced - are also known to cause tinnitus

 What is Sudden Deafness?

 When someone rapidly loses hearing when no injury or trauma has occurred, we refer to it as sudden deafness.
 A person experiencing sudden deafness, called Sudden Sensorineural Hearing Loss (SSHL), should seek medical attention immediately.

 Often times, people experience this sudden hearing loss in only one ear and think it will resolve itself.
 Maybe they have a cold or a sinus infection and think it will go away when their other symptoms go away.
 Many times, people experience a loud popping noise just before the sudden deafness happens.
 They then may become dizzy or experience ringing in their ears.